HomeOnline casinos CanadaAlberta online casinos

 Is online gambling legal in Alberta?

-The Alberta Government estimates that up to 77% of online wagering in the province occurs at real money casinos and gambling sites that are regulated overseas.
-It wants to change this.
+The Alberta Government estimated prior to the launch that up to 77% of online wagering in the province occurred at real money casinos and gambling sites that are regulated overseas.
+It wanted to change this.

 In March 2025, Dale Nally, Minister of Service Alberta and Red Tape Reduction, introduced Bill 48: iGaming Alberta Act (iAA).
-This set the ball rolling for the province to follow in Ontario's footsteps and launch a fully regulated online gambling market.
+This set the ball rolling for the province to launch a fully regulated online gambling market, like the one online casinos available in Ontario exist within.

 Why the Alberta gambling landscape is changing